willlemon9573/zeldaGame/README.md

 # Extra Notes regarding commits:
 - Just a note for the graders as suggested by Aaron Post.
 There's going to be a bunch of Commits from me (Aaron Heishman) that are going to include a bunch of changes made to the repo itself due to how I incorrectly uploaded my Sprint0 source
 - All the changes were made to prevent any future conflictions with all of the team members own visual studio settings or to remove my old code that won't be used during the merge with main
+- We added suppressions for messages about using "new()" instead of "new Type()"